otenim/TensorFlow-OS-ELM/README.md

     <img src="https://i.imgur.com/QjqaMcS.png" width=600>
 </div>

+* **important**: Since matrix inversion in OS-ELM update formula has a lot of conditional operations, even if it is executed on GPUs, the training is not necessarily accelerated.
 * In OS-ELM, you can apply an activation function to only the hidden nodes.
-* Every training on OS-ELM will always converge to the global optimal solution.
+* OS-ELM always finds the global optimal solution for the weight matrices at every training.
 * If you feed all the training samples to OS-ELM in the initial training phase, the computational procedures will be exactly the same as ELM.
 So, we can consider ELM is a special case of OS-ELM.
 * OS-ELM does not need to train iteratively on the same data samples, while backpropagation-based models usually need to do that.
 * OS-ELM does not update 'alpha', the weight matrix connecting the input nodes and the hidden nodes.
 It makes OS-ELM train faster.
 * OS-ELM does not need to compute gradients.
-The weight matrices are trained by computing some matrix multipies and a matrix inversion.
+The weight matrices are trained by computing some matrix products and a matrix inversion.
 * The computational complexity for the matrix inversion is about O(batch\_size^3), so take care for the cost when you increase batch\_size.
 ## Demo

 You can execute the above sample code with the following command.